nii-yamagishilab/ClassNSeg/README.md

 This research was supported by JSPS KAKENHI Grant Number JP16H06302, JP18H04120, and JST CREST Grant Number JPMJCR18A6, Japan.

 ## Reference
-H. H. Nguyen, F. Fang, J. Yamagishi, and I. Echizen, “Capsule-Forensics: Multi-task Learning for Detecting and Segmenting Manipulated Facial Images and Videos,” Proc. of the 10th IEEE International Conference on Biometrics: Theory, Applications and Systems (BTAS), 8 pages, (September 2019)
+H. H. Nguyen, F. Fang, J. Yamagishi, and I. Echizen, “Multi-task Learning for Detecting and Segmenting Manipulated Facial Images and Videos,” Proc. of the 10th IEEE International Conference on Biometrics: Theory, Applications and Systems (BTAS), 8 pages, (September 2019)